Saturday morning class at Vancouver’s Zen Dog Training

 Puppy Socialization – Risks vs Benefit

-Lately I have noticed new puppy owners carrying their puppies in their arms while they walk around the neighbourhood.
+Lately I have noticed (what I feel is very strange behaviour) new puppy owners carrying their puppies in their arms while they walk around the neighbourhood.
+Very odd indeed.
 Perhaps a well intentioned veterinarian told these puppy newbies that if their puppy touched the ground they would get sick and die.
-I certainly hope not, but you never know these days.
+I certainly hope not…but you never know these days.
 This very strange and commonly occurring behaviour has prompted me to do a little research into this with the hopes that there was some kind of intelligent answer.
-And, I think what may have happened is that these puppy newbies took the advice a little too far.
+And, I think what may have happened is that these puppy newbies took the advice a little too far!

-There is always concern that puppies will get sick and the threat of Parvovirus is very real but according to my understanding and interpretation of a recent article from Veterinary Medicine that while it is important to vaccinate your puppy it is equally important to socialize them and get them into a proper structured puppy class (if you lack the time and discipline to follow your own socialization plan for your puppy.
+There is always concern that puppies will get sick and the threat of Parvovirus is very real but according to my understanding and interpretation of a recent article from Veterinary Medicine that while it is important to vaccinate your puppy it is equally important to socialize them and get them into a proper structured puppy class (if you lack the time and discipline to follow your own socialization plan for your puppy).
 There is a critical time period where puppies must be socialized and it ends, according to the experts, at around 16 weeks.
 Puppy classes help with both socialization, bite inhibition, and leash manners, etc. Studies indicate that these early classes go a long way to bond the puppy to its new owner.
-Often times, when puppies grow out of their cute puppy stage and into the trying adolescence stage they are either dumped at shelters, abandoned at the park or side of the road or relegated to the garage.
+Often times, when puppies grow out of their cute puppy stage and into the trying adolescence stage they are either dumped at shelters, abandoned at the park or side of the road or relegated to the garage (or worse).
 Yes, I have seen it over and over again.
 Without proper socialization, puppies have the potential to grow into aggressive dogs on the road to euthanization.
-According to the American Humane Society, 56% of dogs and puppies who enter the shelter system are euthanized.
-Just Google it.
+If you don’t believe me hit the web sites for the ASPCA and the BCSPCA and do some of your own research.

 If you are worried that your puppy may pick up Parvovirus at puppy class or while socializing – there are excellent vaccines available so talk to your veterinarian.
 Although, some puppies (about 8%) do fail to generate enough protection with two vaccines and they need their final one around 14 to 16 weeks of age.